-Finally, I maintain a long-standing interested in uncovering the nature of dark matter, yet-to-bediscovered particles known only by their influence on gravity, particularly phenomenological models to explain anomalies in astroparticle physics.
+Finally, I maintain a long-standing interest in uncovering the nature of dark matter, yet-to-be-discovered particles known only by their influence on gravity, particularly phenomenological models to explain anomalies in astroparticle physics.

 T.D.
 Fugleberg

 My current research interests are in three main areas.